Ready to bring in the bucks through a concession stand fundraiser this season?

 And don’t just wait for customers to come to you—try going to them with these next-stage concession stand fundraising ideas:

-Concession stands are most effective at highly attended events, but those don’t typically run year-round.
-During off-seasons or slow periods, RaiseRight is a proven way to supplement your fundraising throughout the year.
+Concession stand fundraisers are most successful at high-traffic events, but those opportunities are often seasonal.
+During off-seasons or slow periods, you'll want to use a program like RaiseRight to supplement your fundraising throughout the year.